SubstrateDevAcademy/v1-exercise-1-and-2/README.md

     - Kitty must have one owner
     - A user can have zero or more kitties
     - Users can create kitties
-3. Submit the design document to submission folder
-4. Push all the changes

 ---